pledge4future/co2calculator/docs/calculate/distances.rst

 For other trips (e.g., car or bus), we use `Pelias structured geocoding <https://github.com/pelias/documentation/blob/master/structured-geocoding.md>`_ as included in `openrouteservice <https://openrouteservice.org/>`_.
-This means, the user has different predefined fields to specify an address.
+This means that the user has different predefined fields to specify an address.

 .. autofunction:: co2calculator.distances.geocoding_structured

-Usually, good results can be achieved by specifying `country`, `locality` and `address`.
-Further specifications are usually not needed and can sometimes even negatively effect the geocoding results.
+Good results can be achieved by specifying `country`, `locality` and `address`.
+Further specifications are usually not needed and can sometimes even negatively affect the geocoding results.

 Distance computation
 --------------------